NtuthukoLu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Show last 10 lines of a file
 5. Show the 1st 10 lines of a file
 6. Script that displays 3rd line of a file
+7. Script that creates a file containing characters